 What to pack for Copenhagen?

 Wondering, what to pack for Copenhagen?
 Well, Copenhagen is not the warmest city in Europe, so make sure to bring many layers of clothes, even in summer.
-I also recommend bringing a waterproof parka and the shoes that don’t get wet easily.
+I also recommend bringing a waterproof parka and shoes that don’t get wet easily.
 Summer can be very warm, but it can also be quite cold, so bring a couple of hoodies or sweaters even if you’re going in summer (unless you’re going for 2 days to Copenhagen and the weather forecast says hot and sunny).

-15+ Cool and alternative things to do in Copenhagen
+15+ unusual things to do in Copenhagen

 Hire an electric scooter